 8. Blackcurrants

 These exotic fruits have a unique taste but have a taste when they are ripe.
 They can be extracted for oils which also have lots of nutritional benefits.
-Many home remedies use them as ingredients for issues like cold and fever.
+Many home remedies use them as ingredients for issues like colds and fevers.

 Vitamin C Content: